cvonk/vscode-starters/ESP32/README.md

-This guide is written for Windows, but it applies to other operating systems for as long as you update the file paths.
+This guide describes how to use Visual Studio Code with the Espressif ESP32 build environment.
+While written assuming it is running on Windows, it can be adapted to other operating systems or installation folders by updating the pathnames.

-Using absolute path names for the tools makes it  independant on the search `PATH` of your operating system.

-# Tools
+# Setup

 [Microsoft Visual Studio Code](https://code.visualstudio.com/) installed
 - with [Microsoft's C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)